autonity/docs.autonity.org/concepts/ofd/index.md

 #### Activity proof

 An _activity proof_ is a BLS signature aggregation of committee member _precommit_ votes submitted for a block during a Tendermint consensus voting round.
-The _block proposer_ includes an _activity proof_ in the block header and it is validated by the other committee members as part of block validation by all committee members.
+The _block proposer_ includes an _activity proof_ in the block header and it is validated by the other committee members as part of block validation.

 Each block header $h$ contains a historical record of committee activity at block height $h - \Delta$.
 This information is used for activity signalling.